devppratik/golang-tmux-poc/README.md

 Example usage:

 ```
-go run main.go
+go run  .
 ```

 # Contributing
 If you would like to contribute to the project, please fork the repository and make your changes.

 Once you have finished your changes, please submit a pull request for review.